 Lupus is dubbed the “disease of a thousand faces” because it touches every person differently and is involved in one or more organ systems.
 It affects some women mildly with symptoms like sore joints, fatigue and rashes.
 In other women, lupus damages their vital organs, leads to neurological disorders, and leaves them in constant pain.
 The possibility exists that this condition may be related to an estrogen or hormonal imbalance specific to women.

 People living with a chronic autoimmune disease like lupus have nutritional requirements well beyond those of the general public.
 This disease places an excessive demand on the entire body by interfering with the body’s ability to assimilate basic nutrients.
 Add to that the fact that lupus patients frequently have gastrointestinal upset and distress, variable appetites, and irritable bowel problems.

 Recent studies are finding that the sugar substitute ASPARTAME may be directly linked to the increased incidence of lupus.
 Aspartame (Equal and Nutra-sweet) can be a toxic chemical and should be eliminated from your diet.

-Attempt to reduce animal fat, red meat, poultry, junk food, and saturated fats.
-Eat more whole foods, including whole grains (not wheat), green and yellow vegetables, fruits, legumes, and organic nuts.
+Attempt to reduce animal fat, junk food, and saturated fats.
+Eat more whole foods, green and yellow vegetables, fruits, legumes, and organic nuts.
 Eating more cold-water and deep-sea fish has healthy benefits, but avoid shellfish.
 Avoid alfalfa sprouts since they can produce arginine which produces a lupus-like effect.
 A macrobiotic diet composed of alkaline foods like mineral-rich vegetables is most helpful.